1nick9/PS2-Magic-ICE-FINAL-REVERSE/sources/h2o/readme.md

 i plan to alter this up for prehaps predefined flash config so can use f=tr or even h=rw without worries for all modes.

 some quick testing, the dev1 booting is much more stable and with new commenting the payload is altered from final ice.

+very big thankyou to summ0ne for happily sharing these files :) much respect man, thankyou.